apollomusicman/KaffeeZeit/README.md

 - Authn/Authz right now it's assumed all users act in good will and do not purposefully enter erroreous information.
 - edit tab information like coworkers name, favorite drink cost, and potentially the amount  of their running tab.
 - Sometimes people want to pay for birthdays/special events, you could add or remove an amount to a tab.
+- Coworkers can be removed before they've zeroed out their tab.